overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/policies.md

 - User ID `abc123` is directly assigned `SONG.WRITE` permission.
 - User `abc123` also belongs to group `TestGroup`, which is assigned `SONG.DENY` permission.

-In this case, the more restrictive permission `SONG.DENY` assigned to `TestGroup` takes precedence over the `SONG.WRITE` permission assigned to the user `abc123`.
+Here, the more restrictive `SONG.DENY` permission from `TestGroup` overrides the `SONG.WRITE` permission directly assigned to user `abc123`.

-It is important to note that the Ego API provides two separate endpoints to retrieve user-level permissions:
+Note that the Ego API offers two distinct endpoints for retrieving user-level permissions:

 - `users/{id}/permissions`: Returns permissions directly assigned to the user.
 - `users/{id}/groups/permissions`: Returns the resolved permissions, taking into account both direct permissions and group permissions.